Škoda Auto: Volkswagen Group subsidiary

 Volkswagen AG chairman Ferdinand Piëch personally chose Dirk van Braeckel as head of design, and the subsequent Octavia and Fabia models made their way to the demanding European Union markets.
 They are built on common Volkswagen Group floorpans.
 The Fabia, launched at the end of 1999, formed the basis for later versions of the Volkswagen Polo and SEAT Ibiza, while the Octavia, launched in 1996, has shared its floorpan with a host of cars, the most popular of which is the Volkswagen Golf Mk4.

 The perception of Škoda in Western Europe has completely changed since the takeover by VW, in stark comparison with the reputation of the cars throughout the 1980s described by some as "the laughing stock" of the automotive world.
 As technical development progressed and attractive new models were marketed, Škoda's image was initially slow to improve.
-In the UK, a major change was achieved with the ironic "It is a Škoda, honest" campaign, which began in 2000 when the Fabia launched.
+In the UK, a major change was achieved with the ironic "It is a Škoda, honest" campaign, which began in 2000 when the Fabia was launched.
 In a 2003 advertisement on British television, a new employee on the production line is fitting Škoda badges on the car bonnets.
 When some attractive-looking cars come along, he stands back, not fitting the badge, since they look so good they "cannot be Škodas".
 This market campaign worked by confronting Škoda's image problem head-on – a tactic which marketing professionals regarded as high risk.
-By 2005, Škoda was selling over 30,000 cars a year in the UK, a market share over 1%.
+By 2005, Škoda was selling over 30,000 cars a year in the UK, a market share of over 1%.
 For the first time in its UK history, a waiting list developed for deliveries from Škoda.
 UK owners have consistently ranked the brand at or near the top of customer-satisfaction surveys since the late 1990s.

 In 1991, Škoda built 172,000 units, exporting 26% of its production to 30 countries, while in 2000, it built 435,000 units, exporting 82% of its production to 72 countries.